RooseveltTech/eloan/README.md

 # E-Loan (A Web Based Application)

 ## Team
-Abandy Roosevelt
+Abandy Roosevelt,
-Ashley Spira
+Ashley Spira,
-Trinta Mbogo
+Trinta Mbogo,
-Atanda Nafiu
+Atanda Nafiu,

 ## Our Inspiration
 A lot of SMEs face the challenge of accessing finance and credit especially from financial institutions such as banks.
 This happens mostly because of lending conditions given to them such as collateral for the loan.
 On the other hand, financial institutions face the challenge of tracking loan defaulters.